 Vaginal pessaries or vaginal suppositories are oval-shaped tablets containing medicine that are inserted into the vagina.
 Once inserted, they dissolve and gradually release the active substance in the medicine.

 Table of contents

-Pessaries for infections are very useful in certain cases.
-In fact they are the most effective option to treat microorganisms that generate vaginal problems.
+Vaginal pessaries for infections are very useful in certain cases.
+In fact, they’re the most effective option to treat microorganisms that generate vaginal problems.

-- Normalize the colour and appearance of vaginal fluids
+- Normalise the colour and appearance of vaginal fluids

-- Eliminate all the discomfort and symptoms caused by Candida.
+- Eliminate uncomfortable symptoms caused by candida (e.g. thrush)

-It is a type of treatment available to manage vaginal infections caused by fungi and bacteria.
-Some vaginal pessaries can strengthen the natural pH.
-They are especially useful for eliminating the harmful effects caused by intimate hygiene products.
+Vaginal pessaries are often used to manage and treat vaginal infections caused by fungi and bacteria.
+Vaginal pessaries can also be used to strengthen the vagina’s natural pH.
+They’re particularly useful for treating the harmful side effects caused by some intimate hygiene products.

-It is important to mention that the vagina is a cavity in which different types of microorganisms coexist naturally.
-They have a specific function to maintain the acidic pH of the environment required to prevent the proliferation of pathogenic bacteria.
+It is important to remember that the vagina is a place in which different types of naturally-occurring bacteria co-exist.
+They each play an important role in maintaing the acidic pH of the environment inside the vagina in order to prevent the spread of pathogenic microorganisms (e.g. nasty bacteria that causes or spreads disease).
 These microorganisms are mostly bacteria of the lactobacilli genus.

 How are vaginal pessaries inserted?

 A vaginal pessary is inserted just like a tampon and is very simple to do.
 Although, just like when you insert a tampon, it’s easier to do if you try and relax.
 Here’s a step-by-step guide to inserting a vaginal pessary: